Statistics 186

 Reading Material: Chapter 5 of Imbens and Rubin; Section 5.1 is

 critical but very dense.
-I suggest reading
+I suggest

-gradually began to understand Section 5.1.
+that you gradually began to understand Section 5.1.
+For 2/12 assigned reading is Meaning of

 Other

-interesting material: “Statistical Properties of Randomization in
+interesting material: Statistical Properties of Randomization in

-Clinical Trials” by Lachin, “Properties of Simple Randomization in Clinical
+Clinical Trials by Lachin, Properties of Simple Randomization in Clinical

-Trials” by Lachin and “Randomization in Clinical Trials: Conclusions and
+Trials by Lachin and Randomization in Clinical Trials: Conclusions and

-Recommendations” by Lachin, Matts and Wei.
+Recommendations by Lachin, Matts and Wei.

 These papers are under Files on Canvas.